 - Categories: Miscellaneous

-Naturally occurring mineral composed of magnesium, hydrogen, oxygen, and silicon which combine to form what’s known as anhydrous (contains water) magnesium silicate.
+Naturally occurring mineral composed of magnesium, hydrogen, oxygen, and silicon which combine to form what’s known as anhydrous (contains no water) magnesium silicate.
 Talc is often the main ingredient in loose and pressed face powders, powder foundations, and body powders for adults and children.
 It may also be used in skin care products where it serves as an absorbent.
 Talc is also used in some liquid foundations and concealers, where it adds opacity and contributes to the makeup’s texture.